Bahrain jails activist for 3 years over protests

 There has been little progress towards opposition demands for reforms including a parliament with full powers to legislate and form governments.
 Many Shi'ites complain of political and economic marginalisation, a charge the government denies.

-The Al Khalifa family has increased parliament's powers of scrutiny over ministers and says it is reforming policing to conform with international standards.
+Bahrain has increased parliament's powers of scrutiny over ministers and says it is reforming policing to conform with international rights standards.

 While uprisings overthrew long-standing governments in Egypt, Tunisia, Yemen and Libya, Bahrain imposed martial law to try to crush the protests there last year.